app

 The license for Bull hotel (Church st.) was transferred to the Spread Eagle in 1959 (see article in Feb 11 1959 EADT).
 Before this time the pub may have only had a beer house license.

-This pub was listed in the local CAMRA pub guide in 1997, but had gone when our photographer tried to find it in 2006, which is as close as we can get to a closure date.
+This pub was listed in the local CAMRA pub guide in 1997, but had gone when our photographer tried to find it in 2006.
+A planning request to convert the pub to residential use was lodged in July 2001, so it probably closed about that time.

 Owner/operator: Greene King